Dorset vicar stands by hare hunters

 "With British wildlife declining at a terrifying rate, it is extremely disappointing to see St Peter's Church welcoming the hunt."

 Protect the Wild contacted the Reverend Hancock for a comment, and asked him to reconsider welcoming the hunt in the future.
-At the time of publishing this article we had received no reply.
+At the time of publishing this article we had received no reply from him, but did later receive a generic, paragraph from Rebecca Paveley, Director of Communications and Engagement at Salisbury Anglican Church, which failed to address the issues raised at all: “The service was an annual service to thank God for all those who work and live in the countryside and everyone was welcome to attend.”

-As an institution that preaches moral values to its clergy, Protect the Wild argues that the Church of England has a responsibility to speak out against hunting with dogs.
-The reverend must know that he is respected in his community, and therefore wields great responsibility because - whether he appreciates the fact or not - he legitimises hunting by posing with uniformed hunters and their hounds.
+The Church of England should at the very least understand that including everyone who works in the countryside - including hunters, terriermen, gamekeepers, and other wildlife persecutors - in the same outdated ‘blessing’ is actually offensive to many of us.
+It also has a responsibility to speak out against hunting with dogs.
+As an institution that preaches moral values to its clergy, Protect the Wild argues that the reverend must know that he is respected in his community, and therefore wields great responsibility because - whether he or his comms team appreciates the fact or not - he legitimises hunting by posing with uniformed hunters and their hounds.